ooni/spec/backends/th-007-nwcth.md

 Note that `index`, `url`, and `dns` should always be present.
 The `endpoint` field is empty if, e.g., the domain inside `url` does not exist.

-Data consumers SHOULD NOT trust the order with which `URLMeasurement` are presented inside `CtrlResponse.urls`.
-Instead, they should rely on the `index` field to sort the list of `URLMeasurement`, knowing that the first measurement has index zero and index is unsigned.

-The `URLMeasurement` with index zero is the one originally requested to the test helper.
+The test helper must fill the `CtrlResponse.urls` field in order.
+The first `URLMeasurement` the one originally requested to the test helper.
 Subsequent measurements derive from HTTP redirection or from follow up measurements (e.g., testing HTTP3 endpoints discovered while performing HTTPS measurements).

 ### DNSMeasurement